cryptozoic-io/Dandelion-Network/readme.md

 |  | E | B | A.D |
 | 20 VCC | 20VCC \*60% = 12 VCC | 20VCC \* 25% = 5 VCC | A:20VCC \* 15%\*50% = 1.5 VCC.
 B:20VCC \* 15%\*50% = 1.5 VCC |

-Note:C gets no reward.because C is in the forward relationship of B not backward.
+Note:C gets no reward.because of that C is in the forward relationship of B not backward.